Version effective date: 1 September 2022

 This Agreement and related Service Orders (including any documents incorporated by reference to a URL), constitute the entire agreement between you and Energage and supersedes any other prior or contemporaneous agreements, terms and conditions, written or oral concerning its subject matter.
 Any terms and conditions appearing on a purchase order or similar document issued by you do not apply to the Services, do not override or form a part of this Agreement, and are void.

-Neither party will be liable for inadequate performance to the extent caused by a condition (for example, natural disaster, act of war or terrorism, riot, governmental action, or general internet disturbance) that was beyond the party’s reasonable control (except for payment of any money owed).
+Neither party will be liable for inadequate performance to the extent caused by a condition (for example, natural disaster, act of war or terrorism, riot, governmental action, pandemic, or general internet disturbance) that was beyond the party’s reasonable control.

 The relationship between the parties is that of independent contractors, and not legal partners, employees, or agents of each other.